Mrs Kidd - email@example.com

 Each half term the children can earn raffle tickets each time they read 5 times with an adult.
 At the end of each half term a winner from each year group is then picked out.

-The children will all have login details for Mathletics, Reading Eggs and EdShed which can be found in the front of their reading record.
+The children will all have login details for Mathletics and EdShed which can be found in the front of their reading record.
 These can be accessed at home and the children can earn certificates for earning points or completing tasks.

-This half term we have PE lessons on Tuesdays and Thursdays.
-The children should wear their PE kit to school on these days (white t-shirt, navy/black leggings or jogging bottoms, a hoody or jumper and trainers/pumps).
+This half term we have PE lessons on Tuesday and Friday.
+The children should bring their PE kit to school on these days (white t-shirt, navy/black leggings or jogging bottoms, a hoody or jumper and trainers/pumps).
 It should be labelled with your child’s name please.
 You may also wish to send a waterproof jacket on these days.

 And lastly, thank you for your support and if you have any questions or would like a chat, please catch a member of staff at the beginning or end of the day.

 We have had a fantastic day in our PJs and onesies!
 We read a beautiful book called "Isle of You" all about a lovely place to visit in your dreams or when you are sad or lonely.
 We have created maps, drawn self portraits, dressed up, made wishes and designed our favourite desserts.